balapriyac/python-basics/sqlite-tut/README.md

+## Getting Started with SQLite Databases in Python

 To code along to this simple SQLite db interactions with Python, be sure to have a recent version of Python installed.

 Also, create and activate a dedicated venv for your project: